agsup/quartz/content/notes/Spring 2023/World Christian/Jesus' Humanity.md

 - "Word": *logos*/*dao*
   - *logos* is a word with undefined meaning, John "baptizes" the word (gives it a holy meaning)
   - John 1:1 outlines the Trinity

-> In the beginning was the Word
+> In the beginning was the Word...
+>
-> The Word was with God
+> The Word was with God...
+>
-> The Word was God
+> ...and The Word was God

   - The Word just was, which is where God's name "I AM"/YHWH means
 - The Word became flesh
   - Becoming indicates a creation taking place